CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```JET_INJECTOR``` Inject some jet drugs right into your veins.
 - ```CABLE_ATTACH``` This item is a cable spool.
 Use it to try to attach to a vehicle.
 - ```CAPTURE_MONSTER_ACT``` Capture and encapsulate a monster.
 The associated action is also used for releasing it.
--```PLACE_RANDOMLY``` This is very much like the flag in the manhack iuse, it prevents the item from querying the player as to where they want the monster unloaded to, and instead choses randomly.
+- ```PLACE_RANDOMLY``` This is very much like the flag in the manhack iuse, it prevents the item from querying the player as to where they want the monster unloaded to, and instead choses randomly.

 ## Generic